pawsey-kbuckley/offline-capable-lesson/_episodes/01-introduction.md

 ### The Lesson's home page

-The first impression, of the rendering of a lesson's content following a `make site`, when viewed via a `file:///` URI, probably doesn't give much cause for concern, however attempting to access pages via links within the menus and footer bars, and to the individual episodes themselves linked to from with the Schedule, doesn't provide as seamless an experience as one might wish for.
+The first impression, of the rendering of a Lesson's content following a `make site`, when viewed via a `file:///` URI, probably doesn't give much cause for concern, and indeed, since the first version of this lesson was created, some of its ideas have been taken on board by the Carpentries, however, as we'll see, the current styles still don't provide as seamless an experience as one might wish for.

 <img style="border:2px solid black" src="{{ page.root }}/fig/foc-browse_home_file_uri.png" alt="Home Page as file URI" />